LinearTapeFileSystem/ltfs/README.md

 #### Parameter settings of the sg driver

 LTFS uses the sg driver by default.
-You can improve performnce and reliability to change parameters of the sg driver below.
+You can improve reliability to change parameters of the sg driver below.

 ```
-allow_dio=1
 def_reserved_size=1048576
 ```

 In RHEL7, you can put following file as `/etc/modprobe.d/sg.conf`.

 ```
-options sg allow_dio=1
 options sg def_reserved_size=1048576
 ```